 Wimbley, Karin D., Ph.D.

-Wimbley received her BA in Theater from Hamilton College and her MA and PhD in English from University of Chicago.
+Dr. Wimbley received her BA in Theater from Hamilton College, and earned her MA in Humanities and her MA and PhD in English from the University of Chicago.

 Courses Regularly TaughtAfrican American Literature Ethics and SocietyLiteratures of the Black Diaspora African American Cinema New York Auteurs: Martin Scorsese & Spike LeeTraversing Boundaries in the Graphic NovelU.S.
 Women’s Autobiography(re)Imagining Black MasculinitiesGendered Nationalism in South African Literature & Film